yunhaixiang/yunhaimath/research.md

 - Rational points on varieties and algebraic stacks
-- Motivic homotopy theory and enumerative geometry
+- Enumerative geometry over arithmetic ground fields
 - Galois representations, lisse sheaves, and ramification theory

 I also love to learn more about mathematical logic, especially model theory.